Cardinalis

 Cardinalis is a genus of birds in the family Cardinalidae.
 There are three species ranging across North America to northern South America.

 Description

-They are birds between 19 and 22 cm in length.
+They are birds between 19 cm and 22 cm in length.
 Its most distinctive characteristics are the presence of a conspicuous crest and a thick and strong conical bill.
 There is sexual dimorphism; males have a greater amount of red in their plumage, and females have only some tints, with a predominance of gray.
 Its striking red plumage is likened to a Catholic senior priest's garments, and their genus is named after the Latin word for them, cardinalis.
-Immature individuals are similar to females.
+Immature individuals are similar in appearance to females.